 Construction management services: DNV-GL, K2 Management, LOC Renewables, Natural Power (Fred.
 Olsen), ODE, RINA and SeaRoc (Fred.
 Olsen).

 Offshore logistics covers all the work needed to ensure that construction proceeds smoothly, safely and on time.

 Construction management covers a wide range of services including contract management, health and safety and marine coordination.
-In many cases, contractors are embedded in the construction management team.
+In many cases, contractors are embedded in the construction management team, and this may include sole traders.
 In addition, in order to fulfil the insurer’s requirements, a marine warranty surveyor (MWS) has to be appointed.
 The MWS ensures that all activities are compliant with the approved procedures and delivers the Certificate of Approval (CoA).